 An Overlay Meta-Protocol

-Noteworthy enables ownership, privacy and control over where your online services live and who can access them.
-A hierarchical Hub and Spoke topology enables users to easily develop and deploy collaboratively-hosted online services across a mesh of trusted peers.
+Noteworthy is free software that enables ownership, privacy and control over your online services.
+A hierarchical hub and spoke topology enables users to easily develop and deploy collaboratively-hosted online services across a distributed mesh of trusted peers.

 Noteworthy is comprised of a collection of independent network and service enablement modules which can be composed to provide varying end-user functionality.